Officials Provide Details of Latest Strikes Against ISIS

 SOUTHWEST ASIA --

-U.S. and coalition military forces have continued to attack the Islamic State of Iraq and Syria, conducting 33 strikes consisting of 49 engagements between Dec.
-1 and yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 12 strikes consisting of 15 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Strikes in Syria

 In Syria, coalition military forces conducted five strikes consisting of five engagements against ISIS targets:

 -- Near Abu Kamal, three strikes engaged two ISIS tactical units and destroyed a weapons cache and two tactical vehicles.

 -- Near Shadaddi, two strikes engaged two ISIS tactical units and suppressed an indirect fire position and a defensive fighting position.

 In Iraq, coalition military forces conducted seven strikes consisting of 10 engagements against ISIS targets: